-Name/Description Value(s) Example usage Used with No default value temp Specifies the directory to use for temporary files created by PKZIP Configurable The drive and/or path.
-For example: C: or /root/temp No default value.
-Update the .ZIP file test.zip and uses the z:\public directory location for temporary files: pkzipc -add -temp=z:\public test.zip .txt Updates the .ZIP file test.zip and uses the /temp directory location for temporary files: pkzipc -add -temp=/temp test.zip .txt add, delete, sfx, header, comment Tests the integrity of files in a ZIP file to ensure that they can be extracted.
+Name/Description Value(s) Example usage Used with temp Specifies the directory to use for temporary files created by PKZIP Configurable The drive and/or path.
+For example: C: or /root/tempNo default value.
+Update the .ZIP file test.zip and uses the z:\public directory location for temporary files: pkzipc -add - temp=z:\public test.zip .txt Updates the .ZIP file test.zip and uses the /temp directory location for temporary files: pkzipc -add -temp=/temp test.zip .txt add, delete, sfx, header, comment test Tests the integrity of files in a ZIP file to ensure that they can be extracted.
 Also authenticates signatures.
-Configurable all - all files in the archive file are tested freshen - tests only those files in the archive that are newer versions of files that already exist in the extract directory update - tests files in the archive that are newer versions of files that already exist in the extract directory or that do not already exist there Default = all pkzipc -test save.zip standalone timeout Sets a number of seconds for PKZIP to wait for another process to send or be ready to receive (more) data on a socket or block device.
-Configurable (UNIX) <seconds> -The period of the timeout in seconds Default value if used without a specified number of seconds: 30 seconds</seconds> pkzipc -extract -noArchiveExtension -timeout=60 mysocket All commands except list-certificates, listcryptalgorithms, listsfxtypes, license, and version
+Configurable all - all files in the archive file are tested freshen - tests only those files in the archive that are newer versions of files that already exist in the extract directory update - tests files in the archive that are newer versions of files that already exist in the extract directory or that already exist in the extract directory or that do not already exist there Default = all pkzipc -test save.zip standalone timeout Sets a number of seconds for PKZIP to wait for another process to send or be ready to receive (more) data on a socket or block device.
+Configurable (UNIX) <seconds> -The period of the timeout in seconds</seconds> pkzipc -extract -noArchiveExtension -timeout=60 mysocket All commands except list-certificates, listcryptalgo-rithms, listsfxtypes, license, and version

-Name/Description Value(s) Example usage Used with times Specifies that PKZIP should restore the extended time fields, and/or other dates stored in the archive.
-Configurable access - restores the time of last access to file(s) on extraction. modify - restores the time of last modification to files on extraction. create - restores the time of creation to files on extraction (WIN32). all - all file times are restored. none - file times are not restored.
+Name/Description Value(s) Example usage Used with Specifies that PKZIP should restore the extended time fields, and/or other dates stored in the archive.
+Configurable access - restores the time of last access to file(s) on extraction. modify - restores the time of last modification to files on extraction. create - restores the time of creation to files on extraction (Windows). all - all file times are restored. none - file times are not restored.
 Default = all pkzipc -extract -times=access save.zip extract

-Name/Description Value(s) Example usage Used with translates EOL ("end of line") characters when adding or extracting files.
+V 1 ( ) ., , Name/Description Value(s) Example usage Used with translate Translates EOL ("end of line") characters when adding or extracting files.
 For .ZIP archives, the translation occurs only for files which are marked as ASCII.
 For other archive types, the translation may occur on all files, including binary files.
-The ebcdic suboptions work only with data compressed using SecureZIP for z/OS or SecureZIP for i5/OS with the Zip Descriptor Word (ZDW) option to preserve variable length records.
-Configurable none - no translation is performed. dos - translates text files so that lines end with a return/newline pair (Win32 default) mac - translates text files so lines end with a single carriage return unix - translates text files so lines end with a single newline ebcdic,nl - With ZDW files, substitute EBCDIC newline (0x15) ebcdic,lf - With ZDW files, substitute EBCDIC linefeed (0x25) ebcdic,crlf - With ZDW files, substitute EBCDIC carriage return/linefeed (0x0D25) ebcdic,lfcr - With ZDW files, substitute EBCDIC carriage return/linefeed (0x0D25) ebcdic,lfcr - With ZDW files, substitute EBCDIC linefeed/carriage return (0x250D) ebcdic,crnl - With ZDW files, substitute EBCDIC linefeed/carriage return/newline (0x0D15) pkzipc -extract -translate=unix save.zip pkzipc -add -translate=unix scripts.zip .pl add, extract, console, print
+The ebcdic sub- options work only with data compressed using SecureZIP for z/OS or SecureZIP for i5/OS with the Zip Descriptor Word (ZDW) option to preserve variable length records.
+Configurable none - no translation is performed. dos - translates text files so that lines end with a return/newline pair (Windows default) mac - translates text files so lines end with a single carriage return unix - translates text files so lines end with a single newline ebcdic,nl - With ZDW files, substitute EBCDIC newline (0x15) ebcdic,ff - With ZDW files, substitute EBCDIC linefeed (0x25) ebcdic,crlf - With ZDW files, substitute EBCDIC carriage return/linefeed (0x0D25) ebcdic,ffor - With ZDW files, substitute EBCDIC linefeed/carriage return/linefeed (0x0D25) ebcdic,crnl - With ZDW files, substitute EBCDIC linefeed/carriage return (0x250D) ebcdic,crnl - With ZDW files, substitute EBCDIC linefeed/carriage return/newline (0x0D15) remove - Remove end of line marks pkzipc -extract -translate=unix save.zip pkzipc -add -translate=unix scripts.zip .pl add, extract, console, print